-The scattering curve of the Alg-RGD+Alg-Hep gels is comparable to a mathematical addition of the scattering curves of Alg-RGD gel and Alg-Hep gels (Fig S3) suggesting the less pronounced peak is not due to the absence of large non calcium junction zones, but rather a testimony to an interpenetrating network structure where the Alg-RGD gel and Alg-Hep gels co-exist without affecting one another.
-Not surprisingly there is a correlation between a peak in the Kratky plot and the higher value of a gel’s storage modulus.
-Though the conclusion of additional junction zones is similar to our previous study, it should be notes that the nature of these junction zones is different.
-G4RGDY does not form micelles in water, thus the junction zones are not similar to those suggested for Alg-V6KRGDY or Alg-A6KRGDY, but it is also shorter and stiffer than the G6KRGDY, thus it does not disrupt the continuity of G blocks, hence does not prevent the formation of large calcium junction zone.
+The scattering curve of the Alg-RGD+Alg-Hep gels is comparable to a mathematical addition of the scattering curves of Alg-RGD gel and Alg-Hep gel (Fig. S3), suggesting the less pronounced peak is not due to the absence of large non-calcium junction zones but rather to an interpenetrating network structure where the Alg-RGD and Alg-Hep gels coexist without affecting one another.
+Not surprisingly, there is a correlation between a peak in the Kratky plot and the higher value of a gel’s storage modulus.
+Though the conclusion of additional junction zones is similar to that of our previous study, it should be noted that the nature of these junction zones is different.
+G4RGDY does not form micelles in water; thus, the junction zones are not similar to those suggested for Alg-V6KRGDY or Alg-A6KRGDY.
+However, it is also shorter and stiffer than the G6KRGDY; thus, it does not disrupt the continuity of G blocks and hence does not prevent the formation of a large calcium junction zone.
 Here, the additional junction zones are most likely the clusters formed by the attraction interactions (described above) between the RGD peptide and the alginate.

-Taken together our results thus far indicate that the structural features of the modified alginate solutions persist to exist even after the gelation process, producing a correlation between the solution’s and the gel’s mechanical properties.
+Taken together, our results thus far indicate that the structural features of the modified alginate solutions persist even after the gelation process, producing a correlation between the solution’s and the gel’s mechanical properties.

 Kinetics of VEGF release

-The structural features and mechanical properties of alginate hydrogels designed as ECM mimetics have been shown to affect its functionality (i.e. bioactivity) (46).
-The presence of heparin within the hydrogels was expected to affect the capture and release of growth factors incorporated within the gel due to affinity binding of VEGF to the heparin residues (26, 47).
-Thus, in order to examine the structure-properties-function correlation in our system, we investigated the release rate of VEGF from the different hydrogels.
+The structural features and mechanical properties of alginate hydrogels designed as ECM mimetics have been shown to affect their functionality (i.e., bioactivity).46 The presence of heparin within the hydrogels was expected to affect the capture and release of growth factors incorporated within the gel due to affinity binding of VEGF to the heparin residues.26,47 Thus, in order to examine the structure-properties-function correlation in our system, we investigated the release rate of VEGF from the different hydrogels.
 VEGF was incorporated into the hydrogels during their gelation process, and release of the growth factor was monitored during a period of 7 days (Fig. 6B).

-Figure 6: (A) The initial VEGF amount in the hydrogels (t = 0) (B) Release profiles of VEGF from the Alg-Hep gel ( ), Alg-RGD-Hep gel ( ) and Alg-RGD+Alg-Hep gel ( ).
+Figure 6: (A) The initial VEGF amount in the hydrogels (t = 0); (B) Release profiles of VEGF from the Alg-Hep gel ( ), Alg-RGD-Hep gel ( ), and Alg-RGD+Alg-Hep gel ( ).

 As expected, the presence of heparin affected the initial amount of VEGF captured in the hydrogels (Fig. 6A).
-Moreover, the order of the molecules conjugation (i.e., peptide before heparin or heparin before peptide) also had an effect on the VEGF initial amount.
-While, our intention was to monitor the VEGF release from all five gels; two of them, Alginate and Alg-Hep-RGD hydrogels disintegrated after 48 h (48, 49).
+Moreover, the order of the molecules’ conjugation (i.e., peptide before heparin or heparin before peptide) also had an effect on the VEGF initial amount.
+While our intention was to monitor the VEGF release from all five gels, two of them, alginate and Alg-Hep-RGD hydrogels, disintegrated after 48 h.48-49

-The disintegration of ionically crosslinked alginate hydrogels is typically attributed to the presence of calcium chelators, monovalent ions, and non-cross-linking divalent ions, present in the tissue culture medium (48, 49).
-Here it implies that the interactions with accessible heparin and the VEGF are essential for these hydrogel’s stability in medium.
+The disintegration of ionically crosslinked alginate hydrogels is typically attributed to the presence of calcium chelators, monovalent ions, and non–cross-linking divalent ions present in the tissue culture medium.48-49 Here, it implies that the interactions with accessible heparin and the VEGF are essential for these hydrogels’ stability in medium.

-Due to the decomposition of alginate and Alg-Hep-RGD hydrogels, VEGF release profiles only from Alg-Hep, Alg-RGD-Hep and Alg-RGD+Alg-Hep gels (Fig. 6B).
+Due to the decomposition of alginate and Alg-Hep-RGD hydrogels, VEGF release profiles were obtained only from Alg-Hep, Alg-RGD-Hep, and Alg-RGD+Alg-Hep gels (Fig. 6B).
 In all three gels, most of the encapsulated VEGF was released within 3 days.
 The Alg-RGD+Alg-Hep gels showed lower VEGF release in the duration of the study compared to the two other gels.
-Comparing the release profiles of Alg-Hep and Alg-RGD-Hep shows the release of VEGF from Alg-Hep is slightly faster than from Alg-RGD-Hep.
+Comparing the release profiles of Alg-Hep and Alg-RGD-Hep shows that the release of VEGF from Alg-Hep is slightly faster than from Alg-RGD-Hep.